phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ### Challenge 1) Print "What is your name?" on the LCD Screen

-This should be centered on the top row.
-Use the clear block, set cursor block, and the print block.
+The text will be centered on the top row of the LCD Screen.
+Use the "clear" block, set "cursor" block, and the "print" block.
 Append a delay block at the end and make it wait for 10 seconds or 10,000 milliseconds.

 ![Challenge 1](/images/arduino-block/lesson-7/challenge-1.jpg)